awsdocs/amazon-route53-docs/doc_source/routing-policy.md

 + If you have eight or fewer healthy records, Route 53 responds to all DNS queries with all the healthy records\.
 + When all records are unhealthy, Route 53 responds to DNS queries with up to eight unhealthy records\.

-For information about values that you specify when you use the multivalue answer routing policy to create records, see [Values for Multivalue Answer Records](resource-record-sets-values-multivalue.md)\.
+For information about values that you specify when you use the multivalue answer routing policy to create records, see [Values for multivalue answer records](resource-record-sets-values-multivalue.md)\.

-## Weighted Routing<a name="routing-policy-weighted"></a>
+## Weighted routing<a name="routing-policy-weighted"></a>

 Weighted routing lets you associate multiple resources with a single domain name \(example\.com\) or subdomain name \(acme\.example\.com\) and choose how much traffic is routed to each resource\.
 This can be useful for a variety of purposes, including load balancing and testing new versions of software\.